0xkaizoku/0xkaizoku/README.md

 # 💫 About Me:
 Embracing the Web3 era, diving deep into blockchain and NFTs.
 Building the future of decentralized applications.
 Join me on this exciting journey! 🚀

-🌱 I’m currently learning React, NodeJs and Solidity<br><br>💬 Ask me about Blockchain, NFT and Web3<br><br>📫 How to reach me https://www.linkedin.com/in/0xkaizoku/
+🌱 I’m currently learning React, NodeJs and Solidity<br><br>💬 Ask me about Blockchain, NFT and Web3<br><br>📫 Reach me at https://www.linkedin.com/in/0xkaizoku/

 ## 🌐 Socials: